 We are open to applications nationwide.

-If you are a member of a local/national organisation and have a little free time to give on a regular basis and would be interested in joining the scheme, then please click here.
+If you have a little free time to give on a regular basis and would be interested in joining the scheme, then please click here.

 “We are delighted with the success of the Schoolreaders project and believe it will play an important contribution helping children learn to read and in them becoming established independent readers.